Darijoo/Darijoo/README.md

 ### ⚾ Beyond the Screen

 When I'm not coding or soldering, you can find me here:
-* **On the baseball field:** As the captain of the Antwerp Eagles, I bring the same focus on strategy, teamwork, and communication to the pitch as I do to my technical projects.
+* **On the baseball field:** As the captain of the Antwerp Eagles BD4, I bring the same focus on strategy, teamwork, and communication to the pitch as I do to my technical projects.
 * **In the kitchen:** Pursuing a professional culinary degree alongside my IT studies.
 Combining complex technical work with the precision, timing, and creativity of a professional kitchen keeps me balanced.

 ---